Course and Test Requirements

 Freshman Admission

-Freshman applicants for the fall 2024 and 2025 terms are not required to submit an ACT or SAT test score.
+Freshman applicants through the fall 2027 term are not required to submit an ACT or SAT test score.
 This policy change was expanded to ensure every student has the opportunity to submit a complete application.

 Whether or not you choose to have your ACT/SAT score considered as part of your application, your application will: